 In Figure 1a, we show a simulated band table, where each vertical band is represented by a sample, and contains 10 non-zero values.
 In typical microbiome datasets, these values could reflect OTU or species counts; for simplicity, here we will to refer to them as species counts, although this concept can also be generalized to multiple data types, such as gene counts, metabolite abundances.
 Each sample in the table is shifted by 1 row, creating the band effect.
 When PCA is applied directly to this table, the first 2 eigenvectors yield a horseshoe pattern (Figure 1b).
 Here, the band table is parameterized with a band size of 10, since each sample has exactly 10 non-zero values.

-For close local points, the Euclidean distance grows linearly along the gradient (Figure 2c).
+For close local points, the Euclidean distance grows linearly along the gradient (Figure 1c).
 However, after a certain point, the distance completely saturates.
 This property has been previously noted with Euclidean distance (3).
 The overlap between the first sample in the band table, and sample 10 and beyond disappears, and the distance between these samples is maximized.
 This can yield unintuitive properties, sample 10 could be less dissimilar than sample 1 compared to sample 20.
-For instance, sample 10 could represent a medium pH environment, sample 1 could represent a low pH environment and sample 20 could represent a high pH environment.
-Sample 20 is expected to be more different to sample 1 than sample 10, since contains very different microbes that thrive in high pH environments.
+For instance, sample 10 could represent a medium pH environment, sample 1 could represent an acidic environment and sample 20 could represent a basic environment.
+Sample 1 is expected to a substantially more different microbial community to Sample 20 than Sample 10.
+The acidophiles that found in Sample 1 are typically not found in basic environments.
 But as far as Euclidean distance is concerned, sample 10 is just as dissimilar to sample 1 as sample 20, just because there are no common bacteria shared between these samples.
 It is apparent that the saturation property of Euclidean distance does not capture all of the information about community dissimilarity along a gradient, simply because it cannot discriminate between samples that do not share any common features.
-Once the distance is saturated, all samples that do not overlap lie within a ball of radius where B is the band size and the first point is the center of the ball as shown in Figure 1d.
+Once the distance is saturated, all samples that do not overlap lie within a ball of radius B where B is the band size and the first point is the center of the ball as shown in Figure 1d.

 This saturation property has been suggested to give rise to horseshoes in previous studies in other fields (5), and is an unintuitive property that can confound ecological interpretations if not understood properly.
 This property also restricts the possible trajectories of samples in the feature space, and gradients cannot be represented by linear trajectories in the real space (Supplemental proof 1).
 This means that communities in the original high dimensional space do not arrange into linear trajectories in the first place, and when projected to lower dimensions do not fall into linear trajectories.
 These trajectories are what we refer to as horseshoes.
 The horseshoe phenomenon is analogous to the familiar concept of saturation in molecular evolution, where two randomly evolving sequences saturate at 75% DNA sequence identity (assuming equal nucleotide frequencies), even if infinite time has elapsed (7).
 Consequently, distances that reflect a higher degree of molecular change need to be corrected for multiple substitutions in order to recover the molecular clock-like behavior obtained when comparing more similar sequences.
 This is why corrections according to models such as Jukes-Cantor or the Kimura 2-parameter model are required to obtain distances for reconstructing better phylogenetic trees.
 Analogous distance corrections are needed in microbial ecology for reconstructing better relationships among microbial communities (8).